splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/1-otel.md

 ---
 title: Preparation of the Pet Clinic application
 linkTitle: 1.
-OpenTelemetry Collector
+Deploy OpenTelemetry Collector
 weight: 2
 ---

-## 1. The Splunk OpenTelemetry Collector

 The Splunk OpenTelemetry Collector is the core component of instrumenting infrastructure and applications.
 Its role is to collect and send: